 Romania is a constitutional republic with a democratic, multiparty parliamentary system.
 The bicameral parliament consists of the Senate and the Chamber of Deputies, both elected by popular vote.
-Observers considered presidential elections held on November 10 and 24 and parliamentary elections in 2016 to have been generally free and fair and without significant irregularities.
+Observers considered local elections held on September 27 and parliamentary elections held on December 6 to have been generally free and fair and without significant irregularities.

-The Ministry of Internal Affairs is responsible for the General Inspectorate of the Romanian Police, the gendarmerie, border police, the General Directorate for Internal Protection (DGPI), and the Directorate General for Anticorruption (DNA).
-The DGPI has responsibility for intelligence gathering, counterintelligence, and preventing and combatting vulnerabilities and risks that could seriously disrupt public order or target Ministry of Internal Affairs operations.
-The minister of interior appoints the head of DGPI.
-The Romanian Intelligence Service (SRI), the domestic security agency, investigates terrorism and national security threats.
-The president nominates and the parliament confirms the SRI director.
-Civilian authorities maintained effective control over SRI and the security agencies that reported to the Ministry of Internal Affairs.
+The Ministry of Internal Affairs is responsible for the General Inspectorate of the Romanian Police, the gendarmerie, border police, the General Directorate for Internal Protection, and the Directorate General for Anticorruption.
+The General Directorate for Internal Protection has responsibility for intelligence gathering, counterintelligence, and preventing and combatting vulnerabilities and risks that could seriously disrupt public order or target Ministry of Internal Affairs operations.
+The minister of interior appoints the head of the directorate.
+The Romanian Intelligence Service, the domestic security agency, investigates terrorism and national security threats.
+The president nominates and the parliament confirms the service’s director.
+Civilian authorities maintained effective control over the intelligence service and the security agencies that reported to the Ministry of Internal Affairs.
+Members of the security forces committed some abuses.

 Section 1.
 Respect for the Integrity of the Person, Including Freedom from:

-There were reports that the government or its agents committed arbitrary or unlawful killings.
-On July 19, in the city of Vatra Dornei, three gendarmes tried for 10 minutes to immobilize physically a 55-year-old man suspected of inappropriately touching a child and used tear gas spray against him.
+In July 2019 in the city of Vatra Dornei, three gendarmes tried for 10 minutes to immobilize physically a 55-year-old man suspected of inappropriately touching a child and used tear gas spray against him.
 During the intervention, the man became unconscious and was taken to the hospital, where he died the following day.
-The Prosecutor’s Office attached to the Iasi Military Tribunal started an investigation of the case, including the prosecution of a member of the gendarmerie for abusive behavior and abuse of power.
+In 2020, the Prosecutor’s Office attached to the Iasi Military Tribunal continued the investigation of the case, which included the prosecution of a member of the gendarmerie for abusive behavior and abuse of power.

 In 2017 the trial began of former communist-era Securitate officials Marin Parvulescu, Vasile Hodis, and Tudor Postelnicu, accused of crimes against humanity before the Bucharest Court of Appeals.
 They were charged in the death of dissident Gheorghe Ursu, who was arrested and allegedly beaten to death by investigators and cellmates in 1985.
-In October the Bucharest Court of Appeals issued a nonfinal ruling acquitting Parvulescu and Hodis.
-Gheorghe Ursu’s son announced he would challenge the decision before the High Court of Cassation and Justice.
+In October 2019 the Bucharest Court of Appeals issued a nonfinal ruling acquitting Parvulescu and Hodis.
+Gheorghe Ursu’s son challenged the decision before the High Court of Cassation and Justice.
+As of November 2020, the High Court of Cassation and Justice had not issued a ruling.

-In 2016 the Military Prosecutor’s Office indicted former president Ion Iliescu, former prime minister Petre Roman, former vice prime minister Gelu Voican Voiculescu, and former Intelligence Service director Virgil Magureanu for crimes against humanity.
+In 2016 the Military Prosecutor’s Office indicted former president Ion Iliescu, former Prime Minister Petre Roman, former vice prime minister Gelu Voican Voiculescu, and former Intelligence Service director Virgil Magureanu for crimes against humanity.
 They were accused of involvement in the 1990 “miners’ riot,” when thousands of miners were brought to Bucharest to attack demonstrators opposed to Iliescu’s rule.
 According to official figures, the violence resulted in hundreds of injuries, illegal arrests, and four deaths.
-Media estimates of the number injuries and deaths were much higher.
-Prosecutors opened the preliminary phase of the case before the High Court of Cassation and Justice on November 29, where it remained underway.
+Media estimates of the number of injuries and deaths were much higher.
+Prosecutors opened the preliminary phase of the case before the High Court of Cassation and Justice in 2019, but on December 10, the court returned the indictment to prosecutors, citing irregularities.

 There were no reports of disappearances by or on behalf of government authorities.

-In February prosecutors in Bucharest Sector 5 opened a case against 15 employees and the director of the Rahova Penitentiary Hospital for allegedly beating several inmates between 2015 and 2018 and falsifying medical records to cover up the abuses.
-As of September the investigation of 16 defendants and seven suspects remained pending.
+In 2019 prosecutors in Bucharest Sector 5 opened a case against 15 employees and the director of the Rahova Penitentiary Hospital for allegedly beating several inmates between 2015 and 2018 and falsifying medical records to cover up the abuses.
+In September 2019 prosecutor indicted the employees, and the case remains pending before the Bucharest Tribunal.

 According to the United Nations, three allegations of sexual exploitation and abuse by Romanian peacekeepers reported in 2017 and 2018 were pending.
 All cases involved military observers deployed in UN Stabilization Mission in the Democratic Republic of Congo.
 One case involved the alleged sexual abuse (rape) of a minor.
 The peacekeeper in question was repatriated by the United Nations.
 The other two cases involved alleged sexual exploitation (transactional sex).
 Investigations by Romanian authorities were pending.